-It’s located on the east coast of Fife, 30 miles northeast of Edinburgh.
+It’s located on the east coast of Fife, 30 miles northeast of the Scottish capital.
 Worldwide famous as the home of golf, it’s also home to the University of St Andrews, one of the most famous in all United Kingdom.

 My itinerary to explore St Andrews’ places of interest in one day

 St Andrews is a very compact town and easy to visit.
 As a matter of fact, the centre includes three main streets and the tourist attractions are situated there or just along the coast, between the two sandy beaches.